Reconstructed or Homebuilt Vehicles

-- Complete a Reconstructed Vehicle Affidavit, or in the case of a trailer built from scratch, a Homebuilt Trailer Affidavit and submit it along with the vehicle inspection, titles, bills of sale and an Application for Title & Registration to the DMV.
+- Complete a Reconstructed Vehicle Affidavit (Form 829), or in the case of a trailer built from scratch, a Homebuilt Trailer Affidavit (Form 819) and submit it along with the vehicle inspection, titles, bills of sale and an Application for Title & Registration (Form 812) to the DMV.
 This affidavit must be notarized and executed by the person who actually built or reconstructed the vehicle.

 Click Here to See the following for Fees.

-Homebuilt and reconstructed vehicle affidavits may be obtained at any DMV office.
+Homebuilt and reconstructed vehicle affidavits may be obtained at your local DMV Office.